-The “Seed’ of Faith began its existence on February 14, 1956 when Dr. Paul A. Weldley first came to North Tampa.
+Ministry is like gardening; first you plant seeds and water, yet God gives the growth.
+This can take time and require a great deal of patience.
+The seed of Faith began its existence on February 14, 1956 when Dr. Paul A. Weldley first came to North Tampa.
 He moved into a parsonage at 804 Country Club Drive and, together with eight prospective members, formed a steering committee: Mr. and Mrs. Foster Monk and Mr. and Mrs. Sidney Wilson.
 This was the very beginning of the vision that became Faith Lutheran Church.

 Our first service was held on May 6, 1956 in the old Forest Hills Riding Academy.
 It was not unusual during services to hear the chickens cackle, the rooster crowing and the horses neighing, the way it may have been when our Savior was born long ago in a manger.
 The congregation was formally organized one year later on May 5, 1957 with 86 Charter Members.
 The Articles of Incorporation for Faith Lutheran Church were filed with the Circuit Court of Hillsborough County on June 3, 1957.

 The seeds began to grow and the present plot of land was purchased.
 This included a house on the corner of Florida and 127th Avenue, which was remodeled and refurbished to become our first permanent place of worship.
 Dr. Weidley had been called and was installed as the first pastor of Faith Lutheran Church on July 21, 1957, the same day the first worship service was held on the property.
 A building committee was formed in August of 1959 to begin drawing up plans and raising funds for a larger facility.